-Mammoth Spring State Park Mammoth Spring is Arkansas's largest spring and the second largest spring in the Ozark Mountains.
-A National Natural Landmark, the spring flows nine million gallons of water hourly. www.arkansasstateparks.com/mammothspring/ Grand Gulf State Park Just 11 minutes from Mammoth Spring (above), this Missouri state park is often referred to as Missouri's "Little Grand Canyon."
-Grand Gulf State Park offers visitors a chance to view a variety of natural wonders.
-From a canyon to a cave to a natural bridge -- this state park has plenty to see and much to do.
-The 322-acre park presents the most spectacular collapsed cave system in park presents the most spectacular collapsed cave system in the Ozarks.
-Part of the cave's roof forms one of the largest natural bridges in the state, spanning 200 feet with an opening 75 feet high and 50 feet wide. www.mostateparks.com/park/grand-gulf-state-park The Ernest Hemingway-Pfeiffer Museum In the nearby town of Piggott, the museum includes the family home of Pauline Pfeiffer, second wife of renowned novelist Ernest Hemingway, and a barn-studio where Hemingway wrote portions of one of his most famous novels, A Farewell to Arms, and several short stories.
+Mammoth Spring State Park

+Mammoth Spring is Arkansas's largest spring and the second largest spring in the Ozark Mountains.
+A National Natural Landmark, the spring flows nine million gallons of water hourly. www.arkansasstateparks.com/mammothspring/ much to do.
+The 322-acre park presents the most spectacular collapsed cave system in the Ozarks.
+Part of the cave's roof forms one of the largest natural bridges in the state, spanning 200 feet with an opening 75 feet high and 50 feet wide.